jihoonahn/blog/Content/debate/Does-SwiftUI-Need-MVVM.md

 date: 2022-9-21 12:00
 tags: debate
 description: It's an issue that I see often these days.
 This is a post about whether SwiftUI and MVVM are necessary.
-excerpt: It's an issue that I see often these days.
-This is a post about whether SwiftUI and MVVM are necessary.
 ---

 [Stop using MVVM for SwiftUI](https://developer.apple.com/forums/thread/699003)